endeavour/LgWifiTvControl/README.md

 # LG TV WiFi Controller

 This project is designed to expose the RS232 interface on many LG TVs and Projectors over MQTT.
-This means you can control you TV via your favourite home automation tools.
+This means you can control your TV via your favourite home automation tools.

 Instructions:
 1) Edit lgcontroller.ino and change the settings at the top